-A heated propagator with grow lights and thermostatic control, is ideal for tomato seedlings!
+Using a heated propagator for tomatoes with grow lights and thermostatic control, is ideal for tomato seedlings!

 Have you ever wondered why young tomato plants look so healthy and stocky with good green leaf cover at the garden centres?